 Suggestion #3: Use a Full Body Pillow.
 Considered a “side sleep stabilizer” this long cylindrical body pillow is designed to help stomach sleepers transition to side-sleeping.
 If you need the feeling of warmth, pressure, or support to fall asleep, this helps, as well as if you roll over at night the pillow will stay with you.

-One of the main reasons people stay on their stomach is the coziness they feel.
+One of the main reasons people stay stomach sleeping is the coziness they feel.
 Back sleepers feel like there’s nothing between them and the ceiling and it’s not comforting.
 Hug that body pillow, move to more of a 45 degree angle and enjoy the coziness of stomach sleeping without actually being on your stomach.

 Suggestion #4: In addition to implementing these methods, I recommend receiving an evaluation from a reputable chiropractor who will take x-rays of your neck and review the overall health of your spine.
 Improving spinal alignment can make the transition process from stomach-to-side/back more comfortable for you.

-There may be a physical reason why sleeping in a bad position feels good and sleeping in a position that is good for you doesn’t feel good.
+There may be a physical reason why stomach sleeping in a bad position feels good and sleeping in a position that is good for you doesn’t feel good.
 You only feel comfortable sleeping out of whack if you’re out of whack.
 If your spine is in the right position, you’ll want to keep it that way and staying in an awkward position won’t feel comfortable.

 Here’s a video we put together for a more comprehensive answer to the best way to sleep: